 All our webinars are recorded and become available as online courses.
 Webinar participants receive access to the recorded webinar and other materials to support their learning.

 4 Sessions, January 15, 22, 29 and February 5, 2020

 1 PM and 7 PM Eastern Time

 Register at any time.
 Recordings of any sessions you have missed will be sent to you.

-All participants will receive access to video recordings of the webinar sessions and a study guide for each session.
+All participants will receive access to video recordings of the webinar sessions and additional learning materials for each session.

 In this series, Sharon will focus on the horse’s perspective on riding and being ridden and how Horse Speak can help riders to achieve relaxation, suppleness and bend.

 - Engaging the horse’s natural movement